England is home to so many enchanting places. And the stretch of coastline between Lulworth Cove to Durdle Door in South

 Lulworth Cove Beach

 It may be a small village but there is a tourist information centre and a gift shop opposite the car park.
 You’ll also find some small shops where you can get an ice cream, fish and chips, and other refreshments.

 Lulworth Cove Headland

 If you want to view the bay from the left headland, walk left along the beach until you come to some steps.
 Be careful as you climb them as they can get quite muddy and there are some steep parts.

 Head back to the car park and follow the path which heads up the cliff behind the car park.
-It is quite a long and steep walk so if you don’t feel it is accessible for you or your group, you may prefer to drive to Durdle Door car park instead and skip this view point.
+It is quite a long and steep walk so if you don’t feel it is accessible for you or your group, you may prefer to drive to Durdle Door car park instead.
 If you decide to walk, take some short rests along the way and admire the view looking back at Lulworth Cove.

 Man O’War Cove